-Mr. Lowenthal and Mr. Blom are our sole directors and do not qualify as an "audit committee financial expert."
+Mr. Lowenthal is presently our Sole Director and do not qualify as an "audit committee financial expert."
 We believe that the cost related to retaining such a financial expert at this time is prohibitive.
 Further, because we are in the start-up stage of our business operations, we believe that the services of an audit committee financial expert are not warranted at this time.